mupen64/SM64LuaRedux/README.md

 [^3]: Save and restore an infinite amount of program states.
 [^6]: The amount of decimal points values are rounded to can be changed, as well as angles being expressed as degrees or game units
-[^7]: Allows you to see object positions as well as other useful information directly in the game world
-[^8]: See `src/res/lang/` for available locale files; switch language from the Visuals settings tab.
+[^7]: Allows you to see object positions as well as other useful information directly in the game world Switch language from the Visuals settings tab.